Bayt Jibrin

-During the 8th century BCE, the nearby village of Maresha was part of the Kingdom of Judah.
-During the days of Herod the Great, a Jewish ruler of the Herodian Kingdom, the town was the administrative center for the district of Idumea.
-After the turmoil of the First Jewish–Roman War and the Bar Kokhba revolt, the town became a thriving Roman colony and a major administrative centre of the Roman Empire under the name of Eleutheropolis.
-Eleutheropolis became one of the most important cities in the Roman province of Syria Palaestina.
+During the days of Herod the Great, Bet Gabra was the administrative center for the district of Idumea.
+In 200 CE, after the turmoil of the First Jewish–Roman War (64-70) and the Bar Kokhba revolt (132-135), the town became a thriving Roman colony, a major administrative centre and one of the most important cities in the Roman province of Syria Palaestina under the name of Eleutheropolis.
 The city was then inhabited by Jews, Christians and pagans.
 Under the British Mandate of Palestine, Bayt Jibrin again served as a district centre for surrounding villages.
-It was captured by Jewish forces during the 1948 Arab–Israeli War, causing its Arab inhabitants to flee eastward.
+It was captured by Jewish forces during the 1948 war, causing its Arab inhabitants to flee eastward.
 Today, many of the Palestinian refugees of Bayt Jibrin and their descendants live in the camps of Bayt Jibrin (ʽAzza) and Fawwar in the southern West Bank.

 The kibbutz of Beit Guvrin was established to the north of Bayt Jibrin, on the villages' lands, in 1949.
-The archaeological sites of Maresha and Beit Guvrin, including their ancient burial caves, are today an Israeli national park known as Beit Guvrin National Park.
-It is also a UNESCO World Heritage Site.
+The archaeological sites of Maresha and Beit Guvrin are today an Israeli national park known as the Beit Guvrin-Maresha National Park, including their burial caves and underground dwellings, workshops and quarries, which are listed as a UNESCO World Heritage Site.
 Eleutheropolis remains a titular see in the Roman Catholic Church.

+Location

+The entire site is located in the Lakhish region of central Israel, between the coastal plain to the west and the Hebron Hills to the east, near the 1949 ceasefire line.

+Ancient Maresha was identified at Tell Sandahanna, renamed Tel Maresha.
+The Hellenised city of Marissa included a lower city of 320 dunams during its heydays, which surrounded the tell (mound).
+It covers the southern part of the Beit Guvrin-Maresha archaeological park.

+Bet Gabra or Betogabris grew around a hill c.
+1.5 km north of Tel Maresha, after the demise of Marissa in 40 BCE.

+The Crusader colony of Bethgibelin stood at what had been the northern margin of the classical city, with its castle built over the remains of the Roman amphitheatre.
+Its ruins now stand adjacent to and north of the regional road.

+The built-up area of the modern Arab village of Beit Jibrin was largely south of the Crusader castle, adjacent to and mainly south of the regional road.

+Kibbutz Beit Guvrin was built north of the Bethgibelin Castle and former Beit Jibrin.